stefano-meschiari/stefano-meschiari.github.io/resume.md

 </div>
 <hr>

 I am a data scientist and software developer with a background in astrophysics.
 I work with a wide range of data, from predicting students' future persistence at higher-education institutions, to understanding complicated time series that reveal the existence of new planetary systems with Bayesian modeling, to summarizing millions of game plays and behavior tracked within my game that went viral.
-I am proficient at machine learning, data analysis, data visualization and development of applications and tools.
+I am proficient at machine learning, data analysis, data visualization, and development of data science applications and tools.

 I love collaborating with product teams to integrate data science into their vision to test out new ideas and concepts.
-I am experienced at creating functional user interfaces for data science-driven prototypes, and working with cross-functional teams to evolve them to the next level.
+I am experienced at creating functional user interfaces for data science-driven prototypes, and working with cross-functional teams to evolve products and platform to the next level.

 ### Experience

 #### *2016-present, [Civitas Learning](https://www.civitaslearning.com)* Product Data Scientist
 * Create and improve on prototype machine learning tools and pipelines to model student outcomes.
 * Prototype new product ideas and internal tooling that employ machine learning, novel summary statistics and visualizations.
+* Maintain and improve the custom modeling platform.
+Reduced training and scoring running time (and cloud costs) by half.
-* Independently develop end-to-end components:
+* Independently developed end-to-end components for Data Science projects:
   * Machine learning models (*linear models*, *random forest*, *gradient boosted trees*, and custom classification techniques using *R*, *Spark/Scala* and *JavaScript*)
   * Back-end (*Node.JS/Express*, API calls to internal services, and offering new APIs and services for internal consumption)
   * Front-end (*React*, *HighCharts* and custom-built components and visualizations).